Geva Theatre Center

 Geva Theatre Center is a regional, not-for-profit, professional theatre company based in Rochester, New York.
-It is housed in an 1868 building, listed on the National Register of Historic Places, located in Rochester at 75 Woodbury Boulevard.
+It is housed in an 1868 building, listed on the National Register of Historic Places, located in Rochester at 75 Woodbury Boulevard near High Falls.
 The Center has full seasons of programming, in addition to discussions based on plays and staged readings, and community outreach.